bert-github/statuspagebot/README.md

     perldoc -oman ./statuspagebot.pl

-In short: run it with something like
+Currently, the bot **polls** the statuspage server (by default every two minutes), which is not very efficient.
+The data transferred each time is less than 1KB, but still.
+A rewrite to let the statuspage server **push** updates instead (via email or a webhook) would be nice.
+(Although it requires that statuspagebot runs on a server that can receive email or HTTP requests.)

+Short instructions: To get status data from status.w3.org and display it on the IRC server at irc.w3.org, run something like

     ./statuspagebot.pl -v -s https://status.w3.org/ ircs://mylogin@irc.w3.org/

-and enter your password for the irc.w3.org server.
+and enter your password for the IRC server.
 Then, on IRC, invite the bot to a channel with

     /invite statuspagebot